julian-weimer/Snail-s-Vocabularies/templates/refinement_prompt.md

 - Capitalize nouns if $language_name requires it.
 - Add a key called `word_type`, its value should be one of `noun`, `adjective`, `verb`, `adverb`, `pronoun`, `conjunction`, `preposition` or `other`.
 - All English verbs should include 'to'.
 Example: to run
+- All nouns should be in singular form

 Your next task will be to expand each word object with new keys depending on `word_type`.

 ## word_type: noun

-Add articles to the nouns in the $language_code key if $language_name is one of these languages (for example "Katze" would become "die Katze" in German).
-Capitalize the noun if it is necessary for $language_name:
+Add articles to the nouns in the $language_code key if $language_name is one of these languages (for example, "Katze" would become "die Katze" in German).
+Capitalize the noun if it is necessary for $language_name.
+Don't add "the" for English:
 - catalan
 - danish
 - dutch